Mamoon-K/ENSF338_Lab4/ex5.md

 measurement noise by averaging over multiple runs, but it does not provide insight into how execution times vary between different trials.

-On the other hand, timeit.repeat() runs multiple independent timing experiments, each executing the function multiple times.
+timeit.repeat() runs multiple independent timing experiments, each executing the function multiple times.
 It uses the repeat parameter, and it returns a collection of execution times, allowing us to analyze variability and detect outliers.
 This method is particularly useful when system-level noise may affect performance, as it provides a broader view of execution time distribution.